psevestre/openid-fapi/Financial_API_WD_002.md

 ### 7.5 OpenID Provider Discovery Metadata

-If the authorization server supports [OIDD], it shall include the following OpenID Provider Metadata parameter in discovery responses:
+If the authorization server has a request object endpoint and supports [OIDD], it shall include the following OpenID Provider Metadata parameter in discovery responses:

 1. `request_object_endpoint` : The url of the request object endpoint at which the client can exchange a request object for a request URI.